Gróa: Prose Edda

 Gróa appears in the Prose Edda book Skáldskaparmál, in the context of Thor's battle with the jötunn Hrungnir.
 After Thor has dispatched Hrungnir with the hammer Mjollnir, Gróa is asked to help magically remove shards of Hrungnir's whetstone which became embedded in Thor's head.
 Unfortunately while Gróa was about her work, Thor distracted her by telling her of how he had earlier helped Aurvandil cross the river Élivágar, and had saved her husband's life by snapping off his frost-bitten toe.
 Gróa's spell miscarried and the pieces of whetstone remained permanently embedded in Thor's head.

 Poetic Edda

 Gróa is also a völva (or seeress), summoned from beyond the grave, in the Old Norse poem Grógaldr, (a section of Svipdagsmál), by her son Svipdagr.
 In death she has lost none of her prophetic powers, and is able to assist him in a successful conclusion of the task which he has been set by his cruel stepmother.
 It is possible that this second Gróa is the same as the first one, but the poem is a late 17th-century imitation of the Edda.

 Gesta Danorum

 In Gesta Danorum, Gro is a woman saved from marrying a giant by King Gram.
+She is the daughter of Sigtrygg, King of Sweden, and the mother of Guthorm (and possibly Guthorm's sister) by Gram.

-In Viktor Rydberg's elaborate theories on Norse mythology this Gro, too, is the same.
+In Viktor Rydberg's elaborate theories on Norse mythology, this Gro is identified with the seeress described in other sources.